Stephen Goodson: Banking

 He was a director of the South African Reserve Bank (2003–12) and previously a financial consultant in Pringle Bay.

-Despite his career, Goodson has also been an active commentator with regards to the problems of the central banking system, writing the book "A History of Central Banking and the Enslavement of Mankind", published by Black House Publishing Limited.
-In such book Goodson, with reference to historical sources and events, argues against what he deems to be the "scam" of the central banking system.
+Despite his career, Goodson has also been an active commentator with regards to the problems of the central banking system, writing the book A History of Central Banking and the Enslavement of Mankind, published by Black House Publishing Limited.
+In this book, the author narrates a brief history of finance and central banking in the Western world, from the Roman republic to the 2008 financial crisis, and maintains the existence of an international Jewish conspiracy to control nations through banking, led mainly by the Rothschild family from the 19th century onward.
+With reference to historical sources and events, Goodson therefore argues against what he deems to be the "scam" of the central banking system, advocating instead for the debt-free issuance of money by the governing body of the state.

+Political views

-Holocaust denial
+Holocaust denial and World War II revisionism

 Goodson had stated that the Holocaust was "a huge lie" as "the principle is to extract enormous sums of money from the Germans as compensation", blaming international bankers.
 Goodson authored a book titled Bonaparte & Hitler Versus the International Bankers where he maintained World War II was provoked by the economic success of Germany, and he has also criticized the political actions of Jewish bankers, posting his views on like-minded websites.
 As a result, the South African Israel Public Affairs Committee called for the Reserve Bank to fire him for his statements, considered to be pro-Nazi.

 He has been a contributing editor since 2010 of the Barnes Review, a magazine promoting Historical revisionism.

 In a 2010 radio interview, Goodson stated:

 The National Chairman of the South African Jewish Board of Deputies, Mary Kluk, subsequently condemned Goodson's opinions: